chrischow/agamotto/docs/user_guide/manage.md

     <img src="https://raw.githubusercontent.com/chrischow/agamotto/main/screenshots/manage-edit.jpg">
 </p>

 > **Future Work:** Create a dedicated view for each trade as an intermediate page between the list of all trades and the edit page.
+Also allow deleting trades.